 Site identification will be carried out in consultation with the Gypsy and Traveller and settled communities.
 Site size and design will be in accordance with government guidance.

-The Council will work with Suffolk County Council and neighbouring authorities to develop a South Suffolk transit (short stay) site between Ipswich and Felixstowe.
+The Council will work with Suffolk County Council and other local authorities in Suffolk to deliver identified needs for short stay stopping sites within Suffolk.